Vegas Hotel Guide

 Best for: Budget-conscious attendees who still want an on-property nightclub and walkable access to the heart of the Strip.

 MGM Grand offers two on-property EDC Week venues at a price point below every other option on this list.
 Hakkasan at MGM Grand is a five-level mega-club with a track record of strong EDC Week bookings — this year's standout is Charlotte de Witte on Thursday May 14, the most underground booking of the entire EDC Week program.
-Palm Tree Beach Club at MGM Grand (formerly Wet Republic, relaunched under new management) has a strong dayclub schedule: Above and Beyond on Thursday, Zedd on Friday, Alesso on Saturday, and Chris Lake on Sunday.
+Palm Tree Beach Club at MGM Grand has a strong dayclub schedule: Above & Beyond on Thursday, Zedd on Friday, Alesso on Saturday, and Chris Lake on Sunday.

-The MGM Grand's location at the south end of the central Strip makes it walkable to T-Mobile Arena, New York New York, Excalibur, and Park MGM — a cluster of adjacent properties with additional bar and lounge options between club events.
+The MGM Grand's location at the south end of the central Strip makes it walkable to T-Mobile Arena, New York New York, Excalibur, and Park MGM.
 The Las Vegas Monorail station at MGM Grand provides rail access north to the Convention Center station near Resorts World, giving you a transit option between events without Uber.
-The Skylofts at MGM Grand are a premium suite option in a separate boutique tower — a genuine luxury experience at a more accessible price point than Wynn or Cosmopolitan suites.
+The Skylofts at MGM Grand are a premium suite option in a separate boutique tower.
+Sign up for the Hakkasan guest list to save on cover during EDC Week.

 EDC Week pricing: $180 to $380 per night for standard rooms, making it the most affordable option on this list with on-property nightlife access.